OPTIMALSYSTEMS/eox-custom-cmcockpit/README.md

 @import "../node_modules/bulma/bulma.sass";
 ```

+Notice: We first import `styles.vars.scss`, then setup sass vars to override the ones used by Bulma to
+match our styles, and then import Bulma.

 Now we need to provide our templates with the Bulma classes syntax.
 In our case we e.g. add `class="input"` to our login forms
 input, hit save and watch our form getting pretty.